DTStack/chunjun/docs/connectors-en/elasticsearch7/es7-source.md

 # 六、Sample demo

-See the 'demo' folder in the 'FlinkX: Local: Test' module of the project.
+See the 'demo' folder in the 'ChunJun: Local: Test' module of the project.